mordatch/mordatch.github.io/posts/2025-08-28/index.md

 * While we tried to obfuscate the datasets, the model did sometimes guess at the underlying dataset and make inferences based on that.

 ### Acknowledgements and process
 This was a really fun informal project to do with Claude!
 Using Claude made the whole process much faster - it suggested datasets, questions, all the code, and helped with writing of this post.
 It’s been especially helpful to do the entire project in a single chat session, because Claude would have all the context on what has been done.
-If you’re interested in details of this process, you can view the complete transcript for this project [here[DRAFT]](https://draft-only-no-link-yet).
+If you’re interested in details of this process, you can view the [complete Claude transcript for this project](https://claude.ai/share/ca4da6ab-189a-43ae-8a5b-0de33013542a).

 ### Experiment details and data
 Claude suggested we use the following three datasets of increasing size: